 Accordingly, the Company is asking its shareholders to adopt Proposal 7 as a special resolution to effect the Mallinckrodt plc name change.
 The proposal authorizes the Board of Directors to determine the timing of the submission of the filing with the Registrar of Companies in Ireland of the change of name forms, provided that the authorization will lapse if the change of name is not filed with the Registrar of Companies of Ireland on or before May 13, 2021, including if the directors determine not to proceed with the filing for any reason.
-If the authorization lapses due to the directors not authorizing the filing with the Registrar of Companies in Ireland does not for any reason accept the Mallinckrodt plc name change, the name of the Company will not be changed without further shareholder authorization.
+If the authorization lapses due to the directors not authorizing the filing with the Registrar of Companies in Ireland on or before May 13, 2021 or if the Registrar of Companies in Ireland does not for any reason accept the Mallinckrodt plc name change, the name of the Company will not be changed without further shareholder authorization.